BartlomiejF/JAVEC/README.md

 Moreover packages names will be added to requirements_javec.txt file.
 There is no need to previously activate the virtual environment but you have to call it from the parent directory(where JAVEC created the virtual environment)

+### -r, -u, --remove, --uninstall \<packages\>
+Uninstall given packages.
+This will simply call the following command:

+    /path/to/virtualenvironment/bin/python3 -m pip uninstall -y <packages>

+Moreover packages names will be removed from requirements_javec.txt file.
+There is no need to previously activate the virtual environment but you have to call it from the parent directory(where JAVEC created the virtual environment)

 ## TODO
 1. package the tool